platformsh/platformsh-docs/docs/src/frameworks/drupal7/multi-site.md

 If the multiple sites are part of the same project this makes sense.

-Because of the dynamic nature of routes in Platform.sh you will need to implement some logic (here you would replace MYMODULE with a convenient name of your own and include it in your custom modules for your Drupal installation).
+Because of the dynamic nature of routes in Platform.sh, you'll need to implement some logic (here you would replace MYMODULE with a convenient name of your own and include it in your custom modules for your Drupal installation).